Democracy, Human Rights and Governance

-USAID is partnering with Guinea to strengthen democratic institutions and practices, fight corruption, help national and local government units become more efficient and accountable, and build the capacity of civil society and the media.
-USAID’s approach has been to advance governance, especially at the local level, by working through USAID’s flagship program, Faisons Ensemble (“Working Together”).
-This multi-sectorial project is unusual in that health, education, agriculture and natural resource management are integrated into a common intervention emphasizing democratic governance.
+USAID focuses on improving governance and human rights, reinforcing accountability and transparency and partners with Guinea to strengthen democratic institutions and practices, fight corruption, help national and local government units become more efficient and accountable, and build the capacity of civil society and the media.
+Our approach advances governance by promoting civic participation, anti-corruption and expanding transparency, especially at the local level through working with civil society and community based organizations.

 Elections and Political Process

-There are more than 140 political parties in Guinea, all with varied capacity and experience.
-USAID is working to ensure political parties can be more effective by establishing and institutionalizing a code of conduct that has been formally adopted by the country’s most prominent political parties.
-In addition, USAID is helping political parties focus on key issues, along with recruiting and retaining women in order to promote gender balance within the decision making entities in Guinea.
-Regarding institutional development, USAID is currently working to build the capacity of the National Independent Electoral Commission by developing managerial and technical expertise of both commissioners and institutional staff.
+There are more than 140 political parties in Guinea, all with varied capacity and experience. we work to ensure political parties can be more effective by establishing and institutionalizing a code of conduct that has been formally adopted by the country’s most prominent political parties.
+We also help political parties focus on key issues, along with recruiting and retaining women in order to promote gender balance within the decision making entities as well as supporting youth education and employment.
+In institutional development, USAID is building the capacity of the newly elected National Assembly, and the National Independent Electoral Commission by developing managerial and technical expertise of both institutional staff and human resources.

 Human Rights and Rule of Law

-USAID is working with local organizations to be more sustainable and simultaneously address human rights in Guinea.
-Specifically, USAID partners with local organizations who conduct information campaigns so local communities (especially women, children and marginalized populations) are aware of their rights and legal ways to address grievances.
+We work with local organizations to make them more sustainable and simultaneously capable to address human rights issues.
+USAID partners with local organizations which conduct outreach and awareness campaigns so community members, especially women, children and marginalized populations, are aware of their rights and legal ways to address grievances.

-USAID is working with civil society, youth groups and journalists to promote constructive civic engagement.
-In addition, USAID will work to promote harmony and reconciliation among stakeholders such as youth, government authorities and civil society by supporting facilitated dialogue concerning politically sensitive issues.
+USAID supports civil society, youth and women groups, and journalists to promote constructive civic engagement.
+We also promote harmony, reconciliation and national unity among stakeholders such as young men and women, public authorities, religious leaders and civil society actors by supporting peace building process through facilitated dialogue concerning politically sensitive issues.